openedx/edx-documentation/en_us/install_operations/source/configuration/enable_certificates.rst

   in creating certificates, such as images, fonts, and sass/css files.

   .. note:: The organization logo on a certificate is uploaded in Studio.
 For
-     details, see :ref:`opencoursestaff:Setting Up Course Certificates` in *Building and Running an Open edX Course*.
+     details, see :ref:`opencoursestaff:Setting Up Certificates` in *Building and Running an Open edX Course*.

 *****************************************
 Configure Certificates Within Each Course